 MLMs have an annoying habit of making the sales process sound easier than it actually is.
 In this case, Usborne Books & More talks about how you are ‘simply sharing your favorite books’ and how your enthusiasm will ‘speak loud and clear’.

 Just being passionate about something isn’t enough to get people to buy it.
 You still have to convince them to spend money.
 That’s hard to do, especially as many people are fairly careful with their money.
-With the wide variety of books out there, and wider variety of parenting styles, are you sure that your friends will want to buy a steady stream of kids books from this company?
+With the wide variety of books out there, and a wider variety of parenting styles, are you sure that your friends will want to buy a steady stream of kids books from this company?

 In many cases, distributors turn to their friends and family to make most of their sales.
 This can often work well at first and the first show or two will often result in a profit.
 But, that tends to happen because you are selling something new and exciting and because your friends are loyal.

-As time goes on, interest in the products wanes and it gets progressively harder to make sales.
+As time goes on, interest in the product wanes and it gets progressively harder to make sales.
 In theory, the aim would be to continually get new people coming to your parties and interested in the products.
 This may be achievable, to some degree, by reaching out to acquaintances and friends through the schools your kids go to.
 This may work for a while, but you’re likely to run out of connections fairly quickly.

 I don’t want to go into this in too much detail but the other major issue to consider here is competition.

 Distributors for the company are selling books for kids.
 That’s not exactly a hard product to find and many of the books aren’t even unique to Usborne Books & More.
-This means that you’re competing against bookstores, libraries and websites that sell books.
+This means that you’re competing against bookstores, libraries, and websites that sell books.
 In fact, many of the products from the company are even on Amazon, often at a cheaper price than what distributors sell them for.

 And… there’s still the competition from other distributors to consider.
 How much more difficult would it be to make sales if there were even one other distributor in the same area trying to sell the books?
 What about two or three?